 COMMENTARY | MOVIES

 The Grapes of Wrath is John Steinbeck's most controversial work, seeming to advocate and predict a socialist revolution to end the misery of the dispossessed folks during the dirty nineteen-thirties.
-It can only be this apparent political stance that has kept everyone from unanimously recognizing The Grapes of Wrath as one of the most powerfully and brilliantly written novels in American literature—if not in all literature.
+It can only be this apparent political stance that has kept everyone from unanimously recognizing The Grapes of Wrath as one of the most powerfully and brilliantly written novels in American literature.

 Many people have recognized it as such over the years though, and The Grapes of Wrath has passed nearly into legend.
 The novel appears on most lists of the great books of the twentieth century.
 It's been adapted for a popular and relatively faithful movie starring Henry Fonda as Tom Joad, as well as for a stage play that has been presented on television.
 It's the subject of songs by Woody Guthrie and Bruce Springsteen.

 The novel follows an Oklahoma sharecropping family as they are forced off their land by dust and by rapacious banks and they join the flood of displaced humanity across the American Southwest to promised fruit-picking jobs in California.
 But in the land of plenty the Joads and their fellow travellers find even greater misery.
 They're exploited by large landowners to the limits of their existence and beyond.
 They're attacked by police and vigilantes.
 Their families break up.
 They get thrown in jail.
 They starve.
 They are prevented from finding shelter from the elements.
 They bury their old folks.
 And they bury their children.

 This synopsis doesn't do justice to the depth of their suffering.
 And yet—somehow—the novel is not despairing.